yeshavlamor/cup-analytics-dashboard/README.md

   <img src="/screenshots/padded_vekin_2.png" alt="Alt text" style="width:100%;">
 </div>

-This dashboard was developed for a comprehensive analysis of cup data from Vekin.
-It was created using Streamlit
+This dashboard was developed to showcase my data analysis of cup data from Vekin.
+It was created using [Streamlit](https://streamlit.io/), an open-source Python framework popularly used to deliver interactive data apps.

-in Streamlit for analyzing cup usage and error data.

-The Cup Analytics Dashboard provides a user-friendly interface to visualize and analyze data related to cup usage, user statistics, and error types.
-It offers real-time filtering, interactive charts, and machine learning model training and prediction capabilities for users to interact with.
+The Cup Analytics Dashboard provides a user-friendly interface to visualise data related to cup count, user statistics, and error types.
+It offers real-time filtering, interactive charts, model training and prediction capabilities for users to engage with.

 <p align="center">
     <img src="/screenshots/main.png" alt="Dashboard Preview">